Araf96/Digital-Clock/Readme.md

-A Digital Clock built using iGraphics
+A Digital Clock built using iGraphics.